sungnga/practice/graphQL/README.md

     ```
 - **Schema**
   - Type definitions or schema describes the operations and data structures.
 The schema also defines what the data looks like
   - The typeDefs variable is where we define the types that make up our application schema.
 This is where we'll define all the operations we want the server to support.
-It's also where we'll define any custom typs our app needs
+It's also where we'll define any custom types our app needs
   - All the queries need to be defined in the `Query` type.
 The query definition is made up of 2 parts: a query name and query type
     - The query name can be anything
     - The query type is what type of data is coming back